LOS ANGELES (AP) -- From laughingstock to lift off.

 Jose Altuve, one of four carry-overs from a club that lost an embarrassing 111 times in 2013 after switching from the NL to the AL, and this collection of young stars silenced Dodger Stadium from the get-go.
 Charlie Morton finished up with four stellar innings of relief for the win.

 Springer led off the evening with a double against Darvish, and soon it was 2-0.

 Springer hit his fifth homer -- tying the Series mark set by Reggie Jackson and matched by Chase Utley -- when he connected for a record fourth game in a row, making it 5-0 in the second.

-That was plenty for Houston manager A.J.
+That was plenty for Astros manager A.J.
 Hinch.
-He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game, and began a bullpen parade of four relievers that kept the lead as the Astros overcame a shaky postseason bullpen .
+He pulled starter Lance McCullers Jr. soon after the curveballer crazily plunked his fourth batter of the game, and began a bullpen parade of four relievers that kept the lead.

 Forever known for their space-age Astrodome, outlandish rainbow jerseys and a handful of heartbreaking playoff losses, these Astros will be remembered as champions, finally, in their 56th season.